Brace for impact: ECDLP challenges for quantum cryptanalysis: Challenges calibration: Quantum resources

 Shor's ECDLP uses a period-finding scaffold specialized to the group $\langle G\rangle\subseteq E(\F_p)$ \cite{Shor1994,Proos2003}.
 The logical workload is set by reversible field arithmetic in point addition and doubling.
 We follow Häner-Jaques-Naehrig-Roetteler-Soeken (HJNRS) \cite{Haner2020}: windowed arithmetic with explicit space-time trade-offs yields, for a $b$-bit group order, a triplet

 where Toffolis are the non-Clifford bottleneck.
+A newer width-optimized alternative due to Chevignard, Fouque, and Schrottenloher compresses the ECDLP output via a Legendre-symbol hash and residue-number-system arithmetic; their detailed P-256 tables report $1193$ logical qubits, but at the cost of $22$ runs and about $2^{39.98}$ Toffolis per run \cite{Chevignard2026_ECDLP}.
+Because our physical tables target practical runtime and factory demand rather than minimum width at any cost, we retain the HJNRS family as the baseline logical workload.
 In our costing Toffolis are supplied by factories (distillation or cultivation) and all other Clifford operations are budgeted at logical cycle granularity \cite{Litinski2019,Gidney2024_MSCultivation}.
 For bookkeeping we bound the overall failure probability of a run by

 where $T_{\mathrm{ops}}$ is the number of fault-tolerant opportunities for a logical fault (dominated by non-Clifford steps under our schedules), $p_{L}(d)$ is the per-op logical error at code distance $d$, and $\varepsilon_{\mathrm{target}}$ is a fixed engineering target (e.g. $10^{-2}$ to $10^{-3}$ total failure).